Versent/redux-crud/readme.md

 ## .reducersFor

 Create a reducer function for the given resource.
+Redux CRUD assumes that all records will have a unique key, e.g. `id`.
 Redux CRUD generates the following reducers:

 - fetchSuccess
 - createStart